elsaalouis/ISTerre/README.md

 ## The pipeline

-Two classification methods are trained and validated in parallel, but they share the same upstream data-preparation stage:
+Two classification methods are trained and validated in parallel, but they share the same data-preparation stage:

 ```
                      ┌─ Stage 1: event windowing & feature extraction (04a/04c/04d, + 03c/03d rescue)  ─┐